mercynary23/alx-system_engineering-devops/README.md

-"This course will cover the basics of working with the Shell"
+This course will cover the basics of working with the Shell